 On Remembrance Day we honour those that served their country during conflict.
-Her we pay tribute to those serviceman that also played for Crystal Palace.
+Here we pay tribute to those serviceman that also played for Crystal Palace.

-In early December 1914 a meeting was held at Fulham Town Hall to recruit players for what would be known as the “Football Battalion”, with the unit’s official name being the Duke of Cambridge’s Own (Middlesex) Regiment, 17th Battalion.
+A meeting was held at Fulham Town Hall in early December 1914 to recruit players for what would be known as the 'Football Battalion', with the unit’s official name being the Duke of Cambridge’s Own (Middlesex) Regiment, 17th Battalion.

-Present at this gathering were players from many clubs in the south, plus other personnel associated with the sport such as the first chairman of Crystal Palace, Sydney Bourne.
-At this first meeting, William Middleton from Tyne and Wear and James Bowler, who hailed from Staffordshire, became the first Palace players to enlist out of the 30 from clubs in London that were represented that night.
+Players from many clubs in the south were present, as were other personnel associated with the sport such as the first chairman of Crystal Palace, Sydney Bourne.
+At this meeting, William Middleton from Tyne and Wear and James Bowler, who hailed from Staffordshire, became the first Palace players to enlist out of the 30 from clubs in London that were represented that night.

 Both men would return home safely at the end of the war, despite the battalion suffering heavy losses, including at the Battle of Delville Wood and during the Battle of the Somme.

 After that meeting, any other players that would go on to serve in the army, or indeed the navy, would usually simply walk into a local recruitment office and then eventually be posted to a division.